Ghajini (2008 film)

 Khan and Murugadoss co-wrote the remake, with Khan suggesting changes to suit the taste of the Hindi cinema audience.
 Allu Aravind, Madhu Mantena and Tagore Madhu jointly acted as the producers, while the film was distributed by Geetha Arts.
 A. R. Rahman composed the soundtrack and musical score, while cinematography and editing were handled by Ravi K. Chandran and Anthony.
 The film marks Asin's Hindi film debut, reprising her role from the original film.

 Ghajini was theatrically released on 25 December 2008, coinciding with Christmas, where it became the highest-grossing Indian film of the year and the first Bollywood film to cross the ₹100 crore mark domestically, creating the 100 Crore Club.
 Ghajinis paid preview collections were ₹ 2.7 crore.
 It went on to become the highest-grossing Indian film of all time until it was surpassed by 3 Idiots.
-Aamir's character was featured in a 3D video game titled Ghajini – The Game, which is based on the film.
+Khan's character was featured in a 3D video game titled Ghajini – The Game, which is based on the film.